liorstov/evapocalc/README.md

  2. Soil hydrological model
 	A c++ model which simulate a soil column divided into compartments of a specified thickness.
 Every iteration represents a daily routine of moisture addition and evaporation according to the daily rain ane potential evaporation supplied by the weather generator.
 The model is located in the *Calcyp* directory
 	 - CSM.cpp - The main function is  *CSM::Calculate()* responsible for calculating the daily water balance.
 Distribute the moisture between the compartments represent the soil profile.
 	 - Compartment.cpp - represent a compartment object.
-The properties of the compartment are soil parameters, moisture, and gypsum concentration. *solubility()* calculates the equilibrium and return the accumulated gypsum
+The properties of the compartment are soil parameters, moisture, and gypsum concentration. *Compartment::solubility()* calculates the equilibrium and return the accumulated gypsum

 ![](plots/oper.png)

 3. Model Analysis
-	Functions.R contains the function *CalcGypsum()* which wrap the *CSM::calculate()* in an R environment.
+	+ Functions.R contains the function *CalcGypsum()* which wrap the *CSM::calculate()* in an R environment.
 	The analysis include optimization as in *evapostats/HoloCalibration.R*.

-		 print("run model") <br />
+		 print("run model")
 		 Rcpp::sourceCpp('C:/Users/liorst/source/repos/evapocalc/Calcyp/CSM.cpp', verbose = TRUE, rebuild = 0);
 		 cppModule <- new(CSMCLASS);
 		 list = cppModule$Calculate(raindata$rain, raindata$PET, duration, Depth, thick, wieltingPoint, nArea, FieldCapacity, DustGyp, AETFactor, verbose, dustFlux / 10000 /365, rainCa, rainSO4,withFC);

- This allows for fast calculation alongside comfortable model analysis.
+ + This allows for fast calculation alongside comfortable model analysis.

 # Output and results